Best Diet Shakes for Weight Loss (2026): 6 Ranked Picks

 The Six at a Glance

-Each shake compared at its company-recommended serving size, which differs (some are full meals at 400 cal, some are snacks at 160 cal).
+Each diet shake compared at its company-recommended serving size, which differs (some are full meals at 400 cal, some are snacks at 160 cal).

-The cal/g-protein column is the cleanest single number for comparing how efficiently each shake delivers protein.
+The cal/g-protein column is the cleanest single number for comparing how efficiently each diet shake delivers protein.
 Lower is better.

 Winner Categories